llinux910/llinux910.github.io/_posts/2022-07-12-convertJupyter.md

 ---

-this scripts tested on linux
+this scripts tested on linux.

 ## Install
 ```python